JasperHof/JasperHof.github.io/_docs/performance.md

 <a id="sim"></a>

+We see that LDAK-KVIK-GBAT has improved power over LDAK-GBAT when analysing quantitative traits.
+For binary traits, LDAK-KVIK-GBAT and LDAK-GBAT detect a similar number of significant genes.
+This reflects that for binary phenotypes, there is a smaller power gain when using mixed-model association analysis.

 ## Simulation study

 We simulated quantitative and binary phenotypes for various data sets:
    - 'Homogeneous' dataset (63k unrelated White British individuals)
-   - 'Twins' dataset (Constructed by duplicating genotypes of 31,500 individuals of homogeneous dataset)
+   - 'Twins' dataset (constructed by duplicating the genotypes of 31,500 individuals of homogeneous dataset)
    - 'Multi-ancestry' dataset (63k individuals of various ethnic backgrounds)

 Phenotypes were generated under different heritabilities (0.2 and 0.5) and number of causal SNPs (5k and 20k), with ten replicates for each scenario.
 Causal SNPs were randomly selected from the start of each chromosome, while SNPs located on the end of each chromosome served as null SNPs to evaluate type 1 error.
 For binary traits, we also varied the prevalance (10% and 1%).